Blog

 Understanding the packaging indicator in a GTIN-14 is essential for distinguishing pharmaceutical products across different packaging levels.
 From single-dose units to master cases, this leading digit encodes a product’s position in the packaging hierarchy—without changing its identity.
 Correct usage ensures seamless serialization, barcode accuracy, and DSCSA compliance.
 Whether labeling a vial or pallet, assigning the right packaging indicator is a small step with big implications for traceability and supply chain integrity.

-Explains how to accurately convert National Drug Codes (NDC-10 and NDC-11) to GTIN-14 identifiers for use in GS1-compliant barcodes.
-It emphasizes the importance of using the officially assigned 11-digit NDC rather than inferring it from the 10-digit format.
-The article outlines the GTIN-14 structure, provides a detailed check digit calculation method, and includes Python code to automate the process.
+Explains how to accurately convert a 10-digit National Drug Code (NDC-10) to a GTIN-14 identifier for use in GS1-compliant barcodes.
+The GTIN-14 is constructed by combining a packaging indicator, the fixed GS1 pharmaceutical prefix “03”, the raw NDC-10, and a Modulo 10 check digit.
+This post details the correct 14-digit structure, provides a step-by-step check digit calculation, and includes Python code to automate the process.
 This guidance is essential for pharmaceutical serialization, traceability, and DSCSA compliance.

 Demystifying NDC Codes